Glossary

 DNS

 DNS (Domain Name System) translates human-readable domain names (like example.com) into machine-readable IP addresses (like 93.184.215.14).
-It functions as the internet's phone book, enabling users to access websites using familiar names instead of complex IP addresses.
-DNS is essential for internet functionality, offering a user-friendly method to connect to websites.
+It functions as the Internet's phone book, enabling users to access websites using familiar names instead of complex IP addresses.
+DNS is essential for Internet functionality, offering a user-friendly method to connect to websites.

 WebSocket